-If you’d like to see how we have set up our Montessori-inspired home learning environment, you can see the detailed homeschool tour here.
+If you’d like to see how we have set up our Montessori-inspired home learning environment, here is our detailed homeschool tour.
 I also regularly share how we update our kids’ play area on Instagram with the #chalkacademy_home hashtag and in my Instagram stories.

 For crafty or semi-crafty parents, DIY hands-on activities are organized by topic here!

 If you need tips on how to teach your child Chinese, these posts are for you!